PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: Experiments

 \subsubsection{Evaluation Metrics}

 Tying back to the objective of our system, an effective algorithm is able to perform well in maximizing the number of customers delivered, maximize the profits for vehicles, minimize the idle driving time (thereby improving fleet utilization), and minimize the customer waiting time.
-Taking these into consideration, for each of the considered algorithms, we evaluate the following metrics to observe the performance of the fleet as a whole. \begin{itemize}[leftmargin=*] \item \textbf{Accepted Requests}: The total number of customers served indicates how effectively the algorithm is able to minimize the supply demand gap and fulfill delivery requests. \item \textbf{Rejected Requests}: The total number of customers rejected. \item \textbf{Occupied Vehicles}: The total number of vehicles currently carrying passengers or goods. \item \textbf{Profits}: This is the average amount of profits accumulated by a vehicle over the course of a day. \item \textbf{Cruising Time}: This represents the time at which a vehicle is neither occupied nor gaining profit but still incurring gasoline cost.
+Taking these into consideration, for each of the considered algorithms, we evaluate the following metrics to observe the performance of the fleet as a whole. \begin{itemize}[leftmargin=*] \item \textbf{Accepted Requests}: The total number of customers served indicates how effectively the algorithm is able to minimize the supply demand gap and fulfill delivery requests. {We investigate both the accepted requests for goods and passengers separately}. \item \textbf{Rejected Requests}: The total number of customers rejected. {We also show this metric for rejected goods' requests and rejected passengers' requests separately}. \item \textbf{Occupied Vehicles}: The total number of vehicles currently carrying passengers or goods. {We further show the average occupied seating capacity by passengers and the average occupied trunk capacity by goods.} \item {\textbf{Waiting Time: } This captures the time that passengers or goods had to wait to be picked up.
+We note that wait time is an important metric for customer convenience with mobility-on-demand services.
+So, we show this for passengers and goods separately.} \item \textbf{Profits}: This is the average amount of profits accumulated by a vehicle over the course of a day. \item \textbf{Cruising Time}: This represents the time at which a vehicle is neither occupied nor gaining profit but still incurring gasoline cost.
 Lower cruising times therefore suggests a cost effective policy. \item \textbf{Travel Distance}: The total amount of distance during which fuel was being consumed. \item \textbf{Occupancy Rate}: This is defined as the percentage of time where vehicles are occupied out of their total working time. \end{itemize}